 Details and Cooking.

-Cassava/Manioc is of great importance in Central and South America and the Caribbean as a source of starch for nutrition, and has become somewhat important in Africa.
+Cassava / Manioc is of great importance in Central and South America and the Caribbean as a source of starch for nutrition, and has become somewhat important in Africa.
 Roots are rated "sweet" (not bitter) if they have a low cyanide content and "bitter" if they have a high cyanide content.
 Bitter Cassava requires special processing before ingestion.
 The largest photo specimen was 11-1/2 inches long, 2-1/4 inches diameter and weighed just over 1 pound.

 Cassava root should not be eaten raw, but is peeled, chunked and boiled to make it edible.
 It is then drained and used as chunks or mashed and squeezed out. and used similarly to potatoes in Latin American recipes.
 South American natives use cassava to make a mildly alcoholic beverage, cauim, but you probably don't want to know how that is made (the same method was once used to produce sake in Japan).

-and with children in the US.
+Southeast Asia and with children in North America.

 Castor Bean -